siznax/blacklivesmatter/power-1998-greene.md

 No one likes feeling stupider than the next person.
 The trick, then, is to make your victims feel smart—and not just smart, but smarter than you are.
-Once convinced of this, they will never suspect that you may have ulte¬ rior motives.
+Once convinced of this, they will never suspect that you may have ulterior motives.

 **22. USE THE SURRENDER TACTIC: TRANSFORM WEAKNESS INTO POWER**

 When you are weaker, never fight for honor’s sake; choose surrender instead.
-Surrender gives you time to re¬ cover, time to torment and irritate your conqueror, time to wait for his power to wane.
-Do not give him the sat¬ isfaction offighting and defeating you—surrender first.
+Surrender gives you time to recover, time to torment and irritate your conqueror, time to wait for his power to wane.
+Do not give him the satisfaction offighting and defeating you—surrender first.
 By turning the other cheek you infuriate and unsettle him.
 Make surrender a tool of power.

 **23. CONCENTRATE YOUR FORCES**

 Conserve your forces and energies by keeping them concentrated at their strongest point.
-You gain more by find¬ ing a rich mine and mining it deeper, than by flitting from one shallow mine to another—intensity defeats ex¬ tensity every time.
+You gain more by finding a rich mine and mining it deeper, than by flitting from one shallow mine to another—intensity defeats extensity every time.
 When looking for sources of power to elevate you, find the one key patron, the fat cow who will give you milk for a long time to come.